jeremy-miller/elixir-life/README.md

 - Try generating documentation, check in if good
 - Test Inch CI doc coverage
 - Add patterns
-- Dropdown selection for which type of pattern to use
+- Document how to change patterns
 - Example usage gif in readme

 ## Table of Contents